 You can adjust the settings on the system through the Driver Information Center (DIC).
 You can change the type of alarm used by the theft-deterrent system.
-See "Driver Information Center Controls and Displays" in the Index for more information.
+See DIC Controls and Displays on page 3-45 for more information.

 Matching Transmitter(s) to Your Vehicle